ftisiot/ftisiot-website/content/posts/apache-flink-to-timestamp-ltz.md

 ## The ``TO_TIMESTAMP_LTZ`` function

 When dealing with epoch timestamps, Flink offers the ``TO_TIMESTAMP_LTZ`` function, with a good set of [documentation](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/table/timezone/) around it.
-Basically the function can be used with epoc timestams in either seconds or millisecods.
+Basically the function can be used with epoch timestamps in either seconds or milliseconds.

 * For epoch timestamp in **seconds** use: ``TO_TIMESTAMP_LTZ(timestamp_column, 0)``
 * For epoch timestamp in **milliseconds** use: ``TO_TIMESTAMP_LTZ(timestamp_column, 3)``